chrisbag/google-events-dummy/README.md

 - id: Unique identifier for the event - number
 - description: Description of the event - text | null
-- startAt: Start date and time of the event - text
+- startAt: Start date and time of the event - text datetime YYYY-MM-DDTHH:mm:ssZ
-- endAt: End date and time of the event - text
+- endAt: End date and time of the event - text datetime YYYY-MM-DDTHH:mm:ssZ
 - isDone: Indicates whether the event is completed or not - boolean